 The 31st October 2014 was a Friday and The Together Plan was then a one-year-old charity.
 That morning Debra Brunner turned on her phone and received a barrage of emails from an array of newspapers, including the Daily Mail, asking to cover the story that Kate had helped bring to light.
 ‘VICE’ the online news agency had that day published the story.
 The headline was ‘The Town Making the Horrifying Discovery That It’s Built Out of Jewish Tombstones.’
 That news story went viral reaching people in Israel, the USA, South America and beyond.
 This was news and it was travelling.

-Brest, the birthplace of Menachem Begin and home to 26,000 Jews before World War II, was part of Poland in the interwar years.
+Brest, the birthplace of Menachem Begin and home to over 20,000 Jews before World War II, was part of Poland in the interwar years.
 When Stalin and Hitler joined forces to seize Poland in the early days of the war, control of Brest fell under the Soviet Union, but Hitler broke the alliance and invaded the Soviet Union, on 22nd June 1941.
 The German Army attacked without warning.
 The defence of the Brest Fortress was the first major battle of Operation Barbarossa, the Axis invasion of the Soviet Union.
 It was the largest invasion force in the history of warfare.
 The Axis powers (invaded the western Soviet Union along a 2,900-kilometer (1,800 miles) front, with 600,000 motor vehicles and over 600,000 horses for non-combat operations.

 Four Einsatzgruppen Nazi killing squads entered the territory of the Soviet Union at the same time, with the sole purpose of killing Jews mostly through shootings into pits and experimentation of murder by gas in mobile gas vans.
 This was the backdrop to what was soon to come in Western Europe – the establishment of the German concentration camps in Poland designed to kill Jews, Roma, gay people and political prisoners on an industrial scale.